The Path to Smarter Edge Devices: The Latent AI Founders’ Story

 With the vision in place, the technology identified, and their “This is going to work!” moment, things started to take off.
 Momentum began to build for Jags and Sek with interest early on from investors.
 These initial interests gave them the belief to make the company a reality, but the big turning point happened months later at an SRI Ventures nVentions Day, an event bringing together some of the top SRI researchers, select SRI startups and top-tier venture capitalists.
 SRI hosted 10 of Silicon Valley’s leading venture capitalists for SRI portfolio companies to share their visions and story.
 Jags presented the Latent AI story, and this presentation resulted in their $3.5M seed round of funding, led by Steve Jurvetson at Future Ventures, along with other industry leaders such as Perot Jain and Gravity Ranch.

 The vision of AI in edge computing: Capitalizing on the promise

 Like all startups, there were challenges to overcome, and there are surely more to come.
-Today, Latent AI has launched with their first product and is already working with the top players in high-end consumer electronics, AR/VR, gaming, auto, drones and robotics.
-The goal is to target pilot projects in the coming months, identify the best product/market fit and figure how to scale from there.
+Today, Latent AI has launched with its first product and is already working with the top players in high-end consumer electronics, AR/VR, gaming, auto, drones, and robotics.
+The goal is to target pilot projects in the coming months, identify the best product/market fit, and figure how to scale from there.

 Jags: We have just started scratching the surface of what is possible with Latent AI.
 We are enabling customers and enterprises to maximize the benefits of AI in verticals and use cases that were unthinkable before.
 It is an exciting time, and we are looking forward to paving the path for a smarter edge.